• About

 • detailed budgeting and monitoring of costs incurred on the development of new products;

-• a limited number of directors and executives authorised to make payments and commit the company to legal agreements;
+• a limited number of Directors and executives authorised to make payments and commit the Company to legal agreements;

-• information security controls.
+• information security controls, including ISO 27001 accreditation.

 Auditor Independence